Yamaha OPL: Products using the OPL series

 The YM3526 was notably used in a Commodore 64 expansion, the Sound Expander, as well as several arcade games, such as Terra Cresta and Bubble Bobble.
+A modified version of the YM3526 with ADPCM audio known as the Y8950 (MSX-AUDIO) was used in the MSX computer as an optional expansion.

 The YM3812 saw wide use in IBM PC-based sound cards such as the AdLib, Sound Blaster and Pro AudioSpectrum (8bit), as well as several arcade games by Nichibutsu, Toaplan and others.

-The YM2413 was used in the FM Sound Unit expansion for the Sega Mark III and the Japanese model Sega Master System, as well as various MSX sound enhancement cards.
+The YM2413 was used in the FM Sound Unit expansion for the Sega Mark III and the Japanese model Sega Master System, as well as the MSX-MUSIC standard, which was released both as separate enhancement cards (such as the Panasonic FM-PAC) and built-in into several MSX2+ and the MSX TurboR computers.
+It was also used in some arcade games by Atari, SNK and Alpha Denshi, among others.

-The YMF262 was used in many IBM PC-based sound cards, including the popular Sound Blaster Pro 2 and Sound Blaster 16 ASP, as well as the Pro AudioSpectrum (16bit).
+The YMF262 was used in many IBM PC-based sound cards, firstly with the popular Sound Blaster Pro 2 in 1991 and then later with the Sound Blaster 16 ASP in 1992, as well as the Pro AudioSpectrum (16bit).
 Later models of the Sound Blaster 16 and Sound Blaster AWE series integrated the OPL3 with other chips, with Creative Labs using an OPL3 clone chip, the CQM, integral with other chips in later models from late 1995.
-It is also used in several arcade games by Tecmo.
+It is also used in several arcade games by Tecmo and others.

-The YMF278 was used in the Moonsound card for the MSX, as well as the SoundEdge card by Yamaha for IBM PC compatibles.
+The YMF278 was used in the Moonsound card for the MSX, as well as the Sound Edge card by Yamaha for IBM PC compatibles.